landscape-ecohydrology/landscape-ecohydrology.github.io/Research/README.md

 ---
 <img align="right" width="375" src="/assets/img/blog/nature-aerial-photography-natural-landscape-reflection-water-resources-natural-environment-1503703-pxhere.com.jpg">

-The sustainable management of our water resources is XXXX
-Human impacted systems
-Integrating mechanistic and empirical models with data XXX to answer XXX
-ecohydrological processes on biogeochemical cycles.
+The challenges of managing our water resources is complex and often requires interdisciplinary approaches to understand.
+My research is often at the interface of hydrology, biogeochemistry, and ecology, with the goal of producing relevant knowledge to help inform stakeolders.

 My current research broadly covers the following topics: